matthewmorgan/simple-round/README.md

 IE, if you are rounding to 'x' places, and the digit in the 'x+1' position is equal to or greater than 5, round the 'x-th' digit up.
 Otherwise just drop the extra decimal places.

 This module helps you do just that.
+It also provides a more granular method if you prefer a different rounding strategy.

 ## Installation